-A copy of these Procedures and Guidelines and the Written Public Summary will be provided to the requestor free of charge with the response to a written request for public records, provided however, that because these Procedures and Guidelines and the Written Public Summary are maintained on the Township's website at: www.cascotownship.net, a link to the Procedures and Guidelines and the Written Public Summary will be provided in lieu of providing paper copies of those documents.
+A copy of these Procedures and Guidelines and the Written Public Summary will be provided to the requestor free of charge with the response to a written request for public records, provided however, that because these Procedures and Guidelines, and the Written Public Summary are maintained on the Township's website at: www.fostertownship.com, a link to the Procedures and Guidelines and the Written Public Summary will be provided in lieu of providing paper copies of those documents.
+(If the township does not maintain the Procedures and Guidelines and the Written Public Summary on a township website, then end the sentence above at the asterisk.)

-If the cost of processing a FOIA request is \$50.00 or less, the requestor will be notified of the amount due and where the documents can be obtained.
+If the cost of processing a FOIA request is \$50 or less, the requester will be notified of the amount due and where the documents can be obtained.

-If the cost of processing a FOIA request is expected to exceed \$50.00 based on a good-faith calculation, or if the requestor has not paid in full for a previously granted request, the Township will require a good-faith deposit pursuant to Section 4 of this policy before processing the request.
+If the cost of processing a FOIA request is expected to exceed \$50 based on a good-faith calculation, or if the requestor has not paid in full for a previously granted request, the Township will require a good-faith deposit pursuant to Section 4 of this policy before processing the request.